Report

 And as the number of internet-connected devices grows, such as with the rise of Internet of Things (IoT) devices like smart HVAC systems and connected security cameras, the risk of DoS attacks can increase too.

-“The problem is that many consumer IoT devices can easily be hijacked and made part of such IoT botnets, which are then used to power bigger, smarter, and more devastating multi-vector DDoS attacks than ever before,” notes CPO Magazine.
+“The problem is that many consumer IoT devices can easily be hijacked and made part of such IoT botnets, which are then used to power bigger, smarter, and more devastating multi-vector DDoS attacks than ever before,” notes A10 Networks.

 Preparing for the Worst